mozhdehNouri/AndroidProgrammingTopicAndExplanation/all_studing/android/Compose/compose-tips.md

 Similarly, when Compose knows that the data in a class won't change (thanks to `@Immutable`), it can build your app's user interface more efficiently.
 It can be confident that the data it's using to create the interface won't suddenly change, so it can make your app run faster and work better.

-[Promise compose compiler and imply when you&#x27;ll change 🤞](https://blog.shreyaspatil.dev/promise-compose-compiler-and-imply-when-youll-change)     read this article for improve composable perforamce
+[Promise compose compiler and imply when you&#x27;ll change 🤞](https://blog.shreyaspatil.dev/promise-compose-compiler-and-imply-when-youll-change)     read this article for improve composable perforance

 ---